 - Virgin Media received a reprimand for not responding to 14% of the 9,500 DSARs they received over a 6 month period in 2021.
 They were also given recommendations for improvement, being required to provide the ICO with an update after three and six months respectively.

-On the importance of DSARs, Jonathan Edwards said: ‘SARs and requests made under FOIA are fundamental rights and are an essential gateway to accessing other rights.
+On the importance of DSARs, John Edwards said: ‘SARs and requests made under FOIA are fundamental rights and are an essential gateway to accessing other rights.
 Being able to ask an organisation “what information do you hold on me?” and “how it is being used?” provides transparency and accountability and allows the person to ask for changes to be made or even for the information to be deleted… We expect all information requests to be handled appropriately and in a timely way.
 This encourages public trust and confidence and ensures organisations stay on the right side of the law’.
 This ICO action makes clear that they will not hesitate to reprimand organisations that fail to comply.

 But what is a reprimand?
 Article 58(2)(b) of the UK GDPR states that the ICO can ‘issue reprimands to a controller or a processor where processing operations have infringed provisions of this Regulation’.
 A reprimand sets out how the case has been considered, the evidence assessed, and then states that the reprimand has been given.